harshp30/SVMIndicatorsTradingStrategyImplementation/README.md

     > A support vector machine (SVM) is a supervised machine learning model that uses classification algorithms for two-group classification problems

-    In this case we are using SVM combined with RSI Indicators to create a complete trading strategy
+    In this case, we are using SVM combined with RSI Indicators to create a complete trading strategy

-    With SVMs the goal is the maximize the margin on either side of the linear `y = mx + b` function.
+    With SVMs, the goal is the maximize the margin on either side of the linear `y = mx + b` function.
 The points that are closest to the maximum margin are called support vectors, These support vectors store the information for the decision boundary.

     ![Model Predictions Confusion Matrix](plots/SVMGraph.png)

-    In certain situations the function for the linear line may not be very clear like it is in the plot above.
-This is when we owuld use the "Kernel Trick"
+    In certain situations, the function for the linear line may not be very clear as it is in the plot above.
+This is when we would use the "Kernel Trick"

-    The kernel function allows us to transform the problem into higher dimenional spaces where the points are linearly seperable.
+    The kernel function allows us to transform the problem into higher dimensional spaces where the points are linearly separable.

     `L(α)[max] = Σ[i=1]α[i] - 1/2 Σ[i=1]Σ[j=1]α[i]α[j]y[i]y[j](x[i]*x[j])`